 Arrest Warrants: Should You Turn Yourself In?

 Living with an arrest warrant hanging over your head means you are never truly free.
 Even an incidental encounter with the police could end up with them discovering the warrant and taking you into custody.
 Any time someone rings your doorbell you’ll fear the police coming to serve the arrest warrant.
 Or, depending on the severity of the charge, they may come right into your place of work and take you out in cuffs in front of everyone.
-As a bonding company with more than 16 years of experience, we’ve seen how active warrants can undermine quality of life, which raises the question “Should you turn yourself in?”
+After more than 16 years of experience, the Urban Bail Bonds team knows how active warrants can undermine quality of life.
+This raises the question – “should you turn yourself in?”

 Active Warrants: Life Under a Dark Cloud